ohmrun/ohmrun_workspace/README.md

 `.env.machine` is loaded after that for tweaks

-The `/stx` folder contains the bootsrapping code and is divided into the following folders `/stx/i` is checked in
+The `/stx` folder contains the bootsrapping code and is divided into the following folders:
+`/stx/i` is checked in
 `/stx/i/run` are scripts on the `PATH` as set in `.env.machine`
 `/stx/u` is for stuff you might want to back up for reasons of bandwidth